A: Credit Monitor is 100% free to use. We won’t charge you for checking your credit score.

 We also provide your full credit report on our free credit monitor app.

-A: Signing up to Credit Monitor and viewing your report won’t affect your credit score.
+A: Signing up to Credit Monitor and viewing your score will not affect it.

-A: You need to be a resident of the UK and we'll ask for your most recent address.
+A: Yes - you need to be a resident of the UK and we'll ask for your most recent address.